-- Severe storms, tornadoes, straight-line winds, and flooding caused significant property damage in areas of Tennessee on and after April 19, 2011. - A federal disaster for selected areas in Tennessee was declared on May 9, 2011.
-Additional designations may be made after damage assessments are completed in the affected areas.
-A current list of designated areas may be found at www.fema.gov. - The FDIC is encouraging banks to work constructively with borrowers experiencing difficulties beyond their control because of damage caused by the severe weather. - Extending repayment terms, restructuring existing loans, or easing terms for new loans, if done in a manner consistent with sound banking practices, can contribute to the health of the community and serve the long-term interests of the lending institution. - The FDIC also will consider regulatory relief from certain filing and publishing requirements.
+- A severe winter storm caused significant property damage in areas of New Jersey during the period of December 26-27, 2010. - A federal disaster for selected areas in New Jersey was declared on February 4, 2011. - The FDIC is encouraging banks to work constructively with borrowers experiencing difficulties beyond their control because of damage caused by the severe weather. - Extending repayment terms, restructuring existing loans, or easing terms for new loans, if done in a manner consistent with sound banking practices, can contribute to the health of the community and serve the long-term interests of the lending institution. - The FDIC also will consider regulatory relief from certain filing and publishing requirements.

-SUPERVISORY PRACTICES REGARDING DEPOSITORY INSTITUTIONS AND BORROWERS AFFECTED BY SEVERE WEATHER IN AREAS OF TENNESSEE
+SUPERVISORY PRACTICES REGARDING DEPOSITORY INSTITUTIONS AND BORROWERS AFFECTED BY SEVERE WEATHER IN AREAS OF NEW JERSEY

-The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of severe storms, tornadoes, straight-line winds, and flooding on customers and operations of financial institutions in Tennessee and will provide regulatory assistance to institutions subject to its supervision.
+The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the severe winter storm on customers and operations of financial institutions in New Jersey and will provide regulatory assistance to institutions subject to its supervision.
 These initiatives will provide regulatory relief and facilitate recovery.
 The FDIC encourages depository institutions in the affected areas to meet the financial services needs of their communities.